 A lot of people – maybe most people – have some piece of media, some cultural artefact, that they feel is “theirs”.
 I don’t mean the link forged by creation, but that forged by consumption.
 Sometimes it just hit you at that crucial developmental moment, that time and place where your mind was most open and vulnerable, and rewrote you into the person for whom it was perfect, like an emerald cockroach wasp.
 Sometimes it’s tailor-made for you by accident, like a hurricane thrashing a scrapyard into a Boeing 747.
 Often it’s an inscrutable mixture of the two.
 It’s comforting to think that even media which seems lost, works which sink without a trace, may lodge themselves in the brain of some receptive weirdo, and take root, and bear strange offspring.
 For me, Pixelogic’s Jeff Wayne’s The War of the Worlds (1999) for the Sony PlayStation is That Thing.

 But that sort of connection is, fascinatingly, beyond our control.
-They can only be made if the infinitely complex and unpredictable web of chronology – of reality – happens to make them for us.
+It can only be made if the infinitely complex and unpredictable web of chronology – of reality – happens to make them for us.
 When I was a kid, I ended up playing The War of the Worlds.
-Elements of the game feature occasionally in my dreams, and I suspect they always will.
-The well-trod (if slightly blocky) streets and hills of war-ravaged Victorian Britain are endlessly remixed, blurring and mingling with every passing concern of my unconscious, just round the corner from my childhood home, where my grandmother is always waiting to give me a mug of Lyons Tea with that retrospectively questionable minstrel mascot on the side.
-She always uses just a bit too much sugar, and she never stirs it quite enough, so there’s always that saccharine sludge left at the bottom of the mug, but six-year-old me never complains, and six-year-old me never will.
+Elements of the game still feature occasionally in my dreams, where the slightly blocky streets and hills of alien-infested Victorian Britain stand just round the corner from my childhood home.
+I suspect they always will.

-With apologies to the fine people at Pixelogic (1995–2001?), who probably did not foresee such ostentatious tomfoolery, here is my plan: I shall provide an exegesis of sorts – part walkthrough, part analysis, part mind-numbingly tedious introspection – documenting my journey through this game, one level at a time.
+With apologies to the fine people at Pixelogic (1995–2001?), who probably did not foresee this sort of thing, here’s the plan: I shall attempt to provide a sort of exegesis, documenting my journey through the game one level at a time – a series of analytical critical essays which together will also function as a conventional video-game walkthrough.
 Jeff Wayne’s The War of the Worlds, which gave me a way to step inside a world I’d never seen, but one I’d heard so clearly.
-After you, Soldier.
+It all begins with a flare, spurting out from Mars – bright green, drawing a green mist behind it; a beautiful, but somehow disturbing sight…